Rules & Regulations

 SCORING

-Scorecards should be taken to the Official Scoring Desk where results will be verified and recorded.
+At the completion of each round: Scorecards must be taken to the official Scoring and Results area (at clubhouse) where results will be verified and recorded.
 Once reviewed and accepted by the scoring officials, results will be deemed final and posted.

-Shortened rounds: If it becomes necessary to shorten a round (for inclement weather reasons, for example), at least 5 holes (normally #1 through #5) must be completed in order to make that round official.
+Shortened rounds: If it becomes necessary to shorten a round (for inclement weather reasons, for example), at least 5 holes (#1 through #5) must be completed in order to make that round official whether playing seven or nine holes.

 DISQUALIFICATION MODIFICATION

 The tournament organization clearly does not want to disqualify a contestant for an unknowing breach of the Rules of Golf that would normally result in his/her disqualification.
-While each situation may be different, the rules committee reserves the right not to invoke disqualification, BUT:
+While each situation may be different, the rules committee reserves the right not to invoke disqualification, BUT does reserve the right to:

 CODE OF CONDUCT

-Contestants, caddies, and spectators are expected to display proper etiquette, sportsmanship, and behavior at all times during their involvement with the OPJO.
+In general: Contestants, caddies, and spectators are expected to display proper etiquette,sportsmanship, and behavior at all times during their involvement with the OPJO.
 The tournament aims to provide a positive experience for everyone involved and reserves the right to penalize and/or dismiss any contestant or caddie at any time for a violation of this objective.

 Violations include, but are not limited to: Abusive language, club throwing, cheating, disrespect of volunteers or officials or fellow players, abuse of the golf course or Overton Park facilities, littering, or any such conduct unbecoming a participant.